kapouer/window-page/README.md

 ### History

-These methods will run all chains on new state and return a promise:
+These methods will run chains on new state and return a promise:
 * state.push(location or url)
 * state.replace(location or url)

+The chains are run depending on how the url changes:
+- pathname: runs `route`, then runs build chain on new state
+- query: runs patch chain on new state
+- hash: runs hash chain on new state

+The close chain is run on current state, after the new state has finished (to allow proper management of page transitions).

+Chains `init` and `ready` are always run.

+Chain `setup` is only run if the document is visible (not prerendering, not hidden).

+It is possible to reload a document entirely using:
 * state.reload()
+  a bit like replace, however history is not changed and build/patch/hash chains are run again, unlike replace (which would not run them).
+  state.data is preserved, so under-the-table data can be passed that way.

 Internal errors are caught and replaced by calls to document.location's assign or replace methods accordingly.